 BDD directly links the specification with the tests written, unlike the TDD.
 BDD is famed in the software industry for its time-saving nature, and it additionally complements the software with exalted quality.
 TDD misses business-related aspects, but BDD collaborates and brings everything (innovation, engineering, business, and growth) under one best roof.

-We also recently hosted an insigtful session on BDD and TDD, where you can find bountiful knowoledge and beyond about vast industry concepts.
-You can also get to be a part our community too, just register here now.
+We also recently hosted an insightful session on BDD and TDD, where you can find bountiful knowledge and beyond about vast industry concepts.
+You can also get to be a part of our community too.
+Just register here now.